 In 1890, dear old Alfred decided to write a book.
 He called it Principles of Economics.
 And the principles he laid bare are actually bloody brilliant.
 I just wish that Alfred took the time to read Bertrand Russel’s The Principles of Mathematics that was published in 1903.
 Why?
 Because then he would’ve retracted his own book so as to correct his grave error of placing an independent variable on the vertical axis of a graph.
 Did he not for one moment foresee how irate it would make me?

 Those of us who know that price is the independent variable in its relationship with the quantity supplied and demanded, are able to make some very sound deductions.
-For instance, we know that a change in the equilibrium price level leads to a change in quantity supplied and demanded, and not the other way around.
+For instance, we know that a change in price leads to a change in quantity supplied and demanded, and not the other way around.
 If the price rises, output rises.
 This is because an economic incentive is created: you get more in return for what you supply.
 Alfred, however, failed to see that his apocalyptic blunder would lead to a lot of people to assume the exact opposite, and thus anger me.

 This would be pretty nonsensical, as an increase in the price level leads to an increase in quantity supplied because there’s more profit to be made.
 But thanks to Alfred, people won’t automatically know that quantity is the one who responds to price.
 This, unfortunately, leads a lot of people to assume that businesses are simply greedy.
 And that is what angers me the most about Alfred’s blunder.